Send your next product launch off the shelf with a winning PR strategy

-When launching a new product PR is a great way to get it flying off the shelves or have consumers filling up their baskets with your brand.
+When launching a new product, a PR strategy is a great way to get it flying off the shelves or have consumers filling up their baskets with your brand.
 There are many different ways to get yourself, your business and your new product noticed.
 From launch features to gift guides, targeting both consumer and business publications, here’s three things to consider when you’re launching your next product…

 The Launch Press Release